 By Donna Scales

-My husband, Ken, has a special wit and is gifted at telling funny, endearing stories especially at the funeral services of friends.
+My husband, Ken, has a special wit and is gifted at telling funny, endearing stories especially at the memorial services of friends.
 He also has a habit of putting himself down.
-Ken has often quipped that his funeral could be held in a phone booth.
+Ken has often quipped that his memorial service could be held in a phone booth.